New to Sewing – Beginners 1

 For information on how to apply, please call 01482 615 349 / 616 580 or email: email@example.com

-This is a five-week, classroom based, workshop-style course.
+This is a classroom-based, workshop-style course.

-- Develop knowledge of basic techniques and processes integral to sewing such as seam allowance, reducing bulk and inserting into a seam.
+You will learn how to use the controls and functions of the sewing machine, and gain knowledge of grainlines, cutting skills, simple paper patterns and basic pattern markings.
+You will also develop knowledge of basic techniques and processes integral to sewing such as seam allowance, reducing bulk and inserting into a seam.

 Tutor demonstration, advice, guidance and practical support will be given throughout the course.